Whats in this section?

 What is end of life care?

 End of life care refers to caring for people with a terminal illness.
 It consists of the support they receive through their final months or years of life, including palliative care.

 The purpose of end of life care is to support those with terminal conditions to be as comfortable as possible during their remaining time.
 Ideally, this should allow them to die with dignity.
 It also includes support for their family or carers.

 Dying is often painful to contemplate, and as a society, we do not discuss death and dying openly.
-The way care professionals approach the process is incredibly important for the individual, their family and carers.
+However, the way care professionals approach the process is essential for the individual, family, and carers.

 ‘How we care for the dying is an indicator of how we care for all sick and vulnerable people.
 It is a measure of society as a whole, and it is a litmus test for health and social care services.’

-Those being cared for should have the opportunity to discuss their needs and preferences with the professionals who will be supporting them.
+Those being cared for should have the opportunity to discuss their needs and preferences with the professionals supporting them.
 These should be recorded in an Advance Care Plan so that every supporting service is aware of the client’s wishes.